Leveton/MELSorting/README.md

 See this [tutorial](http://leveton.blogspot.com/2013/08/create-sorting-game-for-ios.html) for an explanation of how I put it together and what I use it for.

-### add the view to your viewController specifying the frame size and number of sortable views that you need.
+Add the view to your viewController specifying the frame size and number of sortable views that you need.
 You can then add numbered labels.

     MELSortingView *sortView = [[MELSortingView alloc]initWithFrame:self.view.frame andNumberOfViews:6];
     sortView.delegate = self;
     [sortView addLabels];
     [self.view addSubview:sortView];

-### receive delegate notifications whenever a view is moved or two views have swapped places.
+Receive delegate notifications whenever a view is moved or two views have swapped places.
 These methods tell you the positions of the moving views from 0..n.

     - (void)view:(MELSortingView *)sortingView wasMovedWithView:(UIView *)aView
     - (void)view:(MELSortingView *)sortingView didAlternateView:(UIView *)departureView withView:(UIView *)destinationView